PacoteJS/pacote/packages/bloom-filter/README.md

 ### `BloomFilter<T extends { toString(): string }>`

-`BloomFilter` allows building a filter which may be used to test the membership of any `String`-serialisable value (i.e. an object which implements the `toString()` method).
+`BloomFilter` builds a data structure that may be used to test the membership of any `String`-serialisable value (i.e. an object which implements the `toString()` method).

-Class instances may be serialised into JSON using `JSON.stringify()` for storage or for sending over the network.
-The JSON string can then be deserialised and fed back into the constructor to recreate the original Bloom filter.
+Because a Bloom filter is so simple, it cannot handle removing elements.
+You may use a `CountingBloomFilter` for that.

 The class constructor takes an `Options` object with the following properties: